Building regulations applications FAQs

 When do I make the application?

 You must make the application before you start work.
-With a Building Notice you'll usually be able to start work around 48 hours after submission, but a Full Plans Notice will take longer.
-In this case you'll receive a decision within five weeks, or, if an extension is agreed with you, two months after you've submitted the Full Plans Notice.
+With a Building Notice you'll usually be able to start work around 48 hours after submission, but an application for building control approval with full plans will take longer.
+In this case you'll receive a decision within five weeks, or longer, if an extension of time is agreed with you in writing.,

 What is a Building Notice?